thomasdkv/DocuStell/README.md

 ## Interaction with Stellar Blockchain

-StellarPayDocs utilizes the Stellar blockchain in several key ways:
+DocuStell utilizes the Stellar blockchain in several key ways:

 1. **Payment Processing**
    - Documents are purchased using XLM